Computational Psychology and Artificial Intelligence

 By the end of this course, you will:

-• Understand how computational models are used to simulate mental processes and cognition.
+• Understand how computational models are used to simulate mental processes and cognitive functions.

 • Be able to evaluate critically the strengths and limitations of computational models in explaining psychological phenomena.